jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

 (2) If a person to whom this section applies is restored to the New Zealand register under section 328 of the Companies Act 1993, the person continues to be subject to statutory management from the date that person is so restored.

 ### 144 Termination of statutory management
-(1) The Governor-General may, by Order in Council, on the advice of the Minister given in accordance with a recommendation of the Bank, declare that— subject to statutory management, shall cease to be subject to statutory management.
+(1) The Governor-General may, by Order in Council, on the advice of the Minister given in accordance with a recommendation of the Bank, declare that—subject to statutory management, shall cease to be subject to statutory management.
   (a) any registered bank:
   (b) any associated person of a registered bank:
   (c) any subsidiary of a registered bank,—